-For further study, it is worth quoting the paper \cite{DX}, where the authors considered the concentration of semiclassical states to \eqref{system}.
-As matter of fact, so far we are only aware of \cite{DX} exploring the concentration pattern of solutions to \eqref{system}.
-Thus it seems that, in this direction, \eqref{system} is far from being well-understood, and the purpose of this paper is to more deeply consider the concentration of semiclassical states to \eqref{system}.
-It is proved in the paper that ground states to \eqref{system} concentrate around the local minimum points of the potential $V$ as the diffusion coefficients vanish.
-Let us remark that our study for this subject is carried out in a quite different context.
-We shall postpone a comparison of our study with the one performed in \cite{DX} in the upcoming paragraphs.
+Regarding the further study related to \eqref{system}, it is worth mentioning \cite{DX, DX19}, where the authors discussed concentration of semiclassical states to \eqref{system} and proved there exist semiclassical states concentrating around the local minimum points of $V$.
+In fact, so far we are only aware of \cite{DX, DX19} considering this topic to \eqref{system}.
+The purpose of the present paper is to deeply explore the concentration of solutions to \eqref{system} under different context.

-However, the search of the concentration of semiclassical states to nonlinear Schr\"odinger-type equations has attracted much attention in recent dacades, there already exists a great deal of literature.
-By means of Lyapunov-Schmidt reduction technique, it is the first time the authors of \cite{FlWe} proved that there exists a single spike semiclassical state to the following equation with $N=1$ and $f(w)=|w|^2 w$,
+The research of the concentration of semiclassical states to nonlinear Schr\"odinger-type equations has attracted much attention in recent decades, there already exists a great deal of literature.
+However, much less is known to \eqref{system}.
+By the well-known Lyapunov-Schmidt reduction technique, the authors in \cite{FlWe} first proved that there exists a single spike semiclassical state to the following equation with $N=1$ and $f(w)=|w|^2 w$,

-which concentrates around any given non-degenerate critical point of the potential $V$.
-By applying the same technique, the result was extended by the author of \cite{Oh1, Oh2} to the case that $N \geq 2$ and $f(w)=|w|^{p-2}w$ for $2 < p < 2^*$.
-We remark that this technique heavily depends on the uniqueness and non-degeneracy of ground state to the associated autonomous equations, which makes it quite hard to be adapted to a number of interesting problems.
-Afterwards, minimax arguments are widely employed to study such a subject.
-The initial work in this direction seems due to the author of \cite{Ra}, who considered the existence of semiclassical states to \eqref{NLS} under the assumption
+It also turns out that the solution concentrates around any given non-degenerate critical point of the potential $V$.
+The result was extended by the author in \cite{Oh1, Oh2} to the case $N \geq 2$ and $f(w)=|w|^{p-2}w$ for $2 < p < 2^*$.
+Afterwards, utilizing minimax arguments, the author in \cite{Ra} considered the existence of semiclassical states to \eqref{NLS} under the assumption

-In \cite{Wang}, the author further proved that there exist semiclassical states to \eqref{NLS} concentrating around the global minimum points of the potential $V$.
-Subsequently, in \cite{AmBaCi, ByJe, ByJeTa, ByTa1, ByTa2, ByWa1, ByWa2, deFe, MoVa1}, the concentration of semiclassical states to \eqref{NLS} was discussed under the assumption
+In \cite{Wang}, the author further addressed that there exist semiclassical states to \eqref{NLS} concentrating around the global minimum points of the potential $V$.
+Subsequently, in \cite{ByJe, ByJeTa, ByWa1, ByWa2, deFe, deFe1, MoVa1}, the concentration of semiclassical states to \eqref{NLS} around the local minimum points of the potential $V$ was discussed under the assumption